regor-unimore/Multi-Cluster-TOSCA-Orchestrator/TORCH_v2/examples/RVRPTW-and-compactor/pipeline.md

 ## Use the deployed pipeline application
 1. Go to the monitoring page (see previous section) and wait for all the components to be in the "STARTED" state.
-2. Check in the lower part of the page which port and domain name is the component my-solver using.
-These info can be retrieved by looking at the "app-endpoint" attributes of the my-solver component, under the name respectively of "public_port" and "public_domain_name"
+2. Check in the lower part of the page which port and domain name is the component pipeline_orchestrator using.
+These info can be retrieved by looking at the "app-endpoint" attributes of the pipeline_orchestrator component, under the name respectively of "public_port" and "public_domain_name"
-3. (optionale) apply on the federation namespace ("<your-template-name>-federation") the tester.yaml file to receive the result of the optimization pipeline.
+3. (optional) apply on the federation namespace ("<your-template-name>-federation") the tester.yaml file to receive the result of the optimization pipeline.
 You can also interrogate each microservice to retrieve partial results and from the last microservice (compactor) you can retrieve the optimized route without having to deploy the tester.
 4. Use these info to make an http post to the pipeline orchestrator to optimize route using the RVRPTW Solver and Route Compactor.
 For example, you can use the following command: `curl -X POST http://k8scluster-endpoint:31307/api/v1/use-chain -H "Content-Type: application/json"  -d "@input-test.json"`.
 Remember to change the port and hostname with the app-endpoint.public_port and app-endpoint.public_domain_name info.

 N.B., before trying again with another example be sure to remove from your cluster the resources created with this example.
-There should be two Deployments and two Services (inside the 'default' namespace) that need to be deleted in this case.
-You can delete resources using `kubectl delete <resource>`.
+There should be three namespace that were created to deploy this application: two in the entrypoint cluster (called <your-template-name> and "<your-template-name>-federation") and one in the other cluster (called <your-template-name>).
+You can delete all the resources using `liqoctl unoffload namespace "<your-template-name>-federation"` and `kubectl delete namespace <namespace_name>` on each cluster.